cyanel-it/tp-webdev-front/README.md

 - Begin by the simpliest request the API can do, copy/paste given samples
 - Give a id to your request to quickly identify the difficulty, or a logical order (e.g. 1 Get all products, 2 Seach product by category...)

-## 2 - Build your web page from scratch
+## Step 2 - Build your web page from scratch

 Now it's time to have a first static mock.
 It's not the last version you will build so don't spend all your energy with styling.
 Keep this KISS (Keep It Simple Stupid).